 I'm a person.

 I am currently in my freshman year of college at the University of Pittsburgh, where I plan to study computer science.
 In my free time, I mostly make Android stuff and websites, but also design things and even occasionally write PHP.
-Nearly all the stuff I make is open source under some form of license (my preference is the Apache 2.0), and I usually accept PRs on all my projects unless stated otherwise.
+Nearly everything that I make is open source under some form of license (my preference is the Apache 2.0), and I usually accept PRs on all of my projects unless stated otherwise.
 My resume can be downloaded here.